paulevanmac/database-server/README.md

 ## Deno database server

 This is a simple database server created with Deno and TypeScript.
-To try it out, please follow the steps below.
+To try it out, please run the following steps from the project root.

 Install Deno:
 https://deno.land/#installation